awsdocs/aws-support-user-guide/doc_source/trustedadvisor.md

 ## Get the list of available Trusted Advisor checks<a name="Get_TA_Checks"></a>

-The following Java code snippet creates an instance of an AWS Support client that you can use to call all Trusted Advisor actions\.
-Next, the code gets the list of Trusted Advisor checks and their corresponding `CheckId` values by calling the `[DescribeTrustedAdvisorChecks](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorChecks.html)` action\.
+The following Java code snippet creates an instance of an AWS Support client that you can use to call all Trusted Advisor API operations\.
+Next, the code gets the list of Trusted Advisor checks and their corresponding `CheckId` values by calling the [DescribeTrustedAdvisorChecks](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorChecks.html) API operation\.
 You can use this information to build user interfaces that enable users to select the check they want to run or refresh\.

 ```
 private static AWSSupport createClient()